dgerabagi/aiascent-dev/flattened_repo.md

 #### A66.
 V2V Academy - Lesson 2.2 - The Art of Annotation
 - **Description:** The detailed content for Lesson 2.2 of the V2V Academy, "The Art of Annotation," designed for the interactive report viewer.
 It includes three parallel versions of the content for different learner personas.
 - **Tags:** v2v, curriculum, lesson plan, data annotation, metadata, context engineering, interactive learning, persona

+#### A67.
+V2V Academy - Lesson 2.3 - Critical Analysis of AI Output
+- **Description:** The detailed content for Lesson 2.3 of the V2V Academy, "Critical Analysis of AI Output," designed for the interactive report viewer.
+It includes three parallel versions of the content for different learner personas.
+- **Tags:** v2v, curriculum, lesson plan, critical thinking, ai literacy, validation, interactive learning, persona

 ### IV.
 Technical Implementation & Guides